Thorsten Fink: Vissel Kobe

 On 8 June 2019, Fink was appointed as the new manager of Vissel Kobe, replacing the outgoing Juan Manuel Lillo.

 Fink managed to bring in the first two titles in club history of Vissel Kobe, winning the Emperors Cup and Japanese Super Cup in 2020.

 On 22 September 2020, Fink decided to resign to return to his family.

-Riga FC
+Riga

-In January 2022, Fink was appointed head coach of Riga FC.
+In January 2022, Fink was appointed head coach of Riga.
 On 16 May 2022, Fink left Riga to take on a managerial job at another club.

 Al-Nasr

 In May 2022, Fink became head coach of the UAE Pro League club Al-Nasr.
 In November, he was dismissed as the club was third from bottom in the league table.

 Sint-Truiden

 In May 2023, Fink was appointed head coach of Belgian side Sint-Truiden, succeeding Bernd Hollerbach.

+Genk

+On 5 June 2024, Fink joined Genk in Belgium.
+He led Genk to the top position in the regular 2024–25 Belgian Pro League season, but the club finished in third place after the champions' play-offs.
+He was dismissed by Genk on 15 December 2025.